wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 ### Live organisms
 * If live organisms are offered in any way

-## High risk products/services
+## High-risk products/services

-Under VISA and Mastercard's High Risk program that concerns _high-risk_ products and services, you will be subject to a 500 USD fee per code that represents a number of business activities.
+Under VISA and Mastercard's High Risk program that concerns high-risk products and services, you will be subject to a 500 USD fee per code that represents a number of business activities.

-An overview of VISA and Mastercard's most recent release of products or services that are considered _high-risk_ can be viewed in the table below:
+An overview of VISA and Mastercard's most recent release of products or services that are considered high-risk can be viewed in the table below:

 ### VISA Product and service rules